osalvador/ReplicaDB/.github/instructions/test-patterns.instructions.md

 - When a production option or signature changes, update every affected inline `ToolOptions` setup and the corresponding properties/SQL/JSON fixture.
 Do not duplicate a second builder or fixture convention.
 - For manager changes, cover complete, incremental, and complete-atomic behavior only where supported, plus null values, empty and single-row inputs, type boundaries, and parallel partitioning as applicable.
 - For Java 17 or dependency changes, run test compilation, the focused unit slice, packaged/runtime checks, and the relevant Testcontainers slice.
+- When server records, migrations, or REST DTOs change, update state-machine, migration-count, repository, controller, generated OpenAPI, and serialized-nullability assertions together.
+- Use a fresh TanStack Query client and router in frontend tests; keep generated API schema checks type-only and run Playwright against built assets.

 ## Anti-Patterns
 - Do not use a mocked database to claim JDBC dialect compatibility.
 - Do not copy `ReplicaDBTest.java`'s legacy JUnit 4 imports into new tests.
 - Do not leave shared container state, credentials, or real endpoints in test output or committed fixtures.
+- Do not use wildcard Surefire selectors until their repository-specific expansion is known; explicit class lists are safer for focused runs.
+- Do not mutate JVM-wide singleton database fixtures unless the test has an isolated schema or a proven cleanup boundary.

+## Baseline Check
+No shared baseline instruction files were found in this repository.
+These rules remain project-specific and were derived from the current codebase.